28 February, 2024

 • receipts/proof of payment for each expense you're claiming for

 • proof supporting your reason for cancellation (e.g. email from the airline that a natural disaster has cancelled your flight, hospitalisation record for a sick family member, a letter from your accommodation provider saying rioting is occurring in street, etc).
+Check out our guide on trip cancellations to learn more about situations you can claim for.

 3. Rental vehicle damage